-As a relationship therapist, I am often asked “What’s the biggest problem couples face?”
+As a relationship-oriented therapist, I am often asked “What’s the biggest problem couples face?”
 The easy answers are money and sex, but neither would be exactly true or at least not what has walked into my office or my life.
 The most common problem I see in intimate partnerships is what I call, t

 Paula tells Jon that she’s upset and hurt by something he said, a way he responded to her opinion on a family matter.
 She asks if, in the future, he could say that same thing with an attitude of kindness and/or curiosity and not be so critical, simply because her opinion differed from his.
 Jon reacts to Paula’s feelings and request by aggressively inquiring why he should offer her kindness and curiosity when last month she had shut down his experience over a different family matter and treated him unkindly.
 Paula then attacks back, explaining why she deserved to behave the way she did in the interaction last month, and why her response last month was a reaction to what he did two months ago, which she believes was unkind and aggressive.
 Jon then barks that he was entitled to his behavior two months ago because of the unkind and critical thing she did three months ago… and back and back in time it goes, to a seemingly un-findable place before the hurting began.